 What would you do if suddenly you were unable to work due to an accident or illness?
 How would you be able to survive financially during your recovery?
 Do you know what type of disability insurance coverage you have … if any?
 These are important questions you need to know to be able to protect yourself and your family financially in case of a disability.
 Disability insurance is a plan that provides compensation protection in the event you are unable to work and/or earn an income.
 There are two types of disability insurance: private disability insurance and social security disability insurance.

 Again, the social security disability program is not optional.
 The federal government requires every individual who is working and earning an income to pay taxes on those earnings.
-This is exactly opposite from private programs, which are completely optional.
+This is exactly the opposite of private programs, which are completely optional.

 You should know most insurance companies require as part of their programs that individuals file for social security disability benefits.
 This is because if an individual is approved for social security disability, the insurance company will offset the monthly amount paid to the individual by how much he or she is receiving in social security disability payments.

-Knowing what disability insurance you have, and planning accordingly, can save you and your family a lot of headache in the future.
+Knowing what disability insurance you have, and planning accordingly, can save you and your family a lot of headaches in the future.
 If you are unable to work and don’t know what to do, you should contact an experienced disability attorney.
-Call LaBovick Law Group at (561) 625-8400 for your free consultation today.
+Call LaBovick Law Group at (561) 623-3681 for your free consultation today.